po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

     * Explain that sometimes we work in environments where a browser isn't available.

+    * Other methods such jQuery AJAX isn't available to use in the browser and this add additional over head for our web apps.

+    * If we arent using jQuery for any other purpose than AJAX, would be really feasible to use jQuery for just that?

 * Answer any questions before proceeding to the next activity.